eddeuser2017/commercialize_api/README.md

 # How do i deploy my newly created API ?
 There are some changes that need to be made from swagger hub so you can copy into the cloud hosting provider of API management suite.
-* first thing to understand is that the OpenAPI standards that different cloud providers are using needs to be factored in .
+* first thing to understand is that the OpenAPI standards that different cloud providers are using needs to be accounted for.
-*
+* For a guide on the differences between the structures of the versions see [api_visualguide][openapi]
+* in the two API's i largely took some of the formatting that is out of the box for swagger and removed; such as mocking, examples, schemas etc.
-* created a working example of the API that works in AWS see [api_cloud]
+* Created a working example of the API that works in AWS see [api_cloud]

 # AWS specific information